- 1. From mono-functional to super-app

 - Final Thoughts

 Can you imagine if you have to pay for your rent or share the bill and your bank still doesn’t have an updated application?
 Can’t believe it’s even possible?
 We neither!
 It’s obvious that in the year 2021 banks need to have mobile apps for their users.
 The сurrent trend in the financial services industry is the move to digital, specifically mobile banking.
-Our society becomes completely cashless what is evident after a year of a worldwide pandemic.
+Our society becomes completely cashless which is evident after a year of a worldwide pandemic.
 According to a recent survey conducted by the American Bankers Association, 39% of bank clients managed their personal accounts through mobile banking apps — making it the most convenient approach to interact with financial organizations.

 Looking ahead to 2021, here are key areas in which mobile banking trends are expected to evolve further: